dvreeze/sudoku/hibernate-strategy.md

 ```

 Again, we can take this principle of stateless behavior further, which we did when giving the advice
-to use immutable Java records as DTOs rather than highly mutable JPA entities.
-What is a best practice
+to use immutable Java records as DTOs rather than highly mutable JPA entities at service layer boundaries.
-in the small may especially be a good practice in a larger context.
+What is a best practice in the small may especially be a good practice in a larger context.

 ### No side effects